12 months full time; 24 months part time

 More detailed information about the programme structure is also available.

-Applicants whose first language is not English require an IELTS score of 6.5, TOEFL 90 (internet based) with a minimum of 6.5 in written English and a minimum of 6.0 in all other sub skills, or equivalent.
+Applicants whose first language is not English require an IELTS score of 6.5 (with a minimum of 6.5 in writing and 6.0 in all other sub-sections), TOEFL 90 (internet based), Pearson's PTE Academic Test 62 or equivalent.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.